peripateticlearner/frontend-capstone/README.md

 ---

-**Built as part of a full-stack development capstone project demonstrating React, authentication, and modern frontend development practices.**
+**Built as part of a full-stack development capstone project demonstrating React, authentication, responsive mobile-first design, and modern frontend development practices.**